12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### Which feature allow to synchronize exchange of user identity data between your Idp and GitHub ?
+### Which feature allows you to synchronize user identity data between your Idp and GitHub ?

 <details><summary>show</summary>
 <p>